Vintage Digital & Analogue Studio Effects

 Designed as a single rack space module with an extremely easy-to-use, instant-access interface, and with the option of using the ICON software editor for PC and Mac in DAW environments, TC Electronic Reverb 4000 is the ultimate choice for live and studio applications working in stereo.

-TC Electronic Reverb 4000 complements any large scale mixing console, and provides the professional studio with the ultimate Main Reverb featuring an amazing palette of simulated rooms from natural sounding credible spaces to emulations of vintage reverbs and TC Classics.
-TC Electronic Reverb 4000 integrates perfectly with DAWs and features 24 bit AD/DA converters as well as 44.1 to 96kHz Sample Rates.
+TC Electronic Reverb 4000 integrates perfectly with DAWs and features 24-bit AD/DA converters as well as 44.1 to 96kHz Sample Rates.
 Connect to the included ICON software editor via USB for easy access, complete overview and detailed editing.

 The Instant Access front panel is a great advantage for Live applications.
-Never before has a Main Reverb provided so many colors to the palette, and been so easy to operate.
+Never before has a Main Reverb provided so many colours to the palette and been so easy to operate.
 Switch between Character, Glossy and Vintage Reverb effects with just a single touch of a button.
-The front panel always keeps important parameters within reach, and thanks to the latest DSP and power supply technology, as well as our heritage of making top-end reverbs, Reverb 4000 delivers the best true stereo reverbs imaginable.

 TC Electronic Reverb 4000 comes fully loaded with seven pristine reverb algorithms, covering both generic and source reverb types.
 With these algorithms at hand, you can rest assured that you will be able to find – or tailor – the perfect reverb no matter what type of production you’re working on.